1. Climate change is a future problem

 Source: Wikimedia Commons - https://commons.wikimedia.org/wiki/File:Endangered_arctic_-_starving_polar_bear.jpg

 Nothing compares to the threat that climate change poses to habitat destruction.
-One-third of plant and animal species at risk of extinction in the next 50 years (University of Arizona, 2020) and according to the World Wildlife Foundation (WWF), 60% of mammal, birds, fish, reptile and amphibian populations have declined in just over 40 years.
+One-third of plant and animal species are at risk of extinction in the next 50 years (University of Arizona, 2020), and according to the World Wildlife Foundation (WWF), 60% of mammal, birds, fish, reptile and amphibian populations have declined in just over 40 years.
 These statistics stem from overexploitation and agriculture loss, driven by continually increasing human consumption.
-Natural systems like ecosystems are inherent to our survival and require safeguarding for the future of humanity.
+Natural systems like ecosystems are inherent to our survival and require safeguarding humanity's future.

 4. A few degrees won’t cause harm

 A 1.5°C increase in warming will have extreme consequences on the world- 13.8% of the earth’s population will be exposed to severe heatwaves every 5 years.
 More frequent floods and droughts will affect populations and agriculture, and rising sea levels are going to result in uninhabitable regions around the world.
 1.5°C may seem like an insignificant increase, but the evidence shows that the global effects are set to be profound.

 The climate feedback loop explains a vicious cycle that is rapidly accelerating climate change.
 Climate feedback loops are “processes that can either amplify or diminish the effects of climate forcing”.
 Positive feedback increases initial warming, whereas negative feedback reduces initial warming.
 One of the most powerful examples of positive feedback is decreasing ice coverage in the Arctic.
 A warmer atmosphere causes ice to melt more quickly, which means the oceans are absorbing more heat due to a lack of white, reflective ice, which in turn causes even more ice to melt.
 See where the vicious cycle comes in?